-Until the end of 2019, companies and other legal entities may have income from three different sources: income from business activities, agricultural income, and personal-source income (for the upcoming changes to the income sources as of 1 January 2020, please see below).
-The net taxable income is calculated separately for each source.
-The expenses of one source of income cannot be deducted from the taxable income of another source, and a loss from one source of income cannot offset taxable income from another source.
-All taxable income received by a company is taxed at the CIT rate of 20%, irrespective of the source to which it is attributable.
+Until the end of 2019, companies and other legal entities may have had income from three different sources: income from business activities, agricultural income, and personal-source income.
+The net taxable income was calculated separately for each source.
+The expenses of one source of income could not be deducted from the taxable income of another source, and a loss from one source of income could not offset taxable income from another source.
+All taxable income received by a company was taxed at the CIT rate of 20%, irrespective of the source to which it was attributable.

-Income from business and professional activities falls into 'business source' income (taxed in accordance with the Business Income Tax Act or BITA), while income from non-business activity is 'personal income'.
-Typically, personal income is passive income derived, for example, from investments.
-As an example, rental income from real estate let to non-related companies is usually regarded as 'personal source' income.
-The same can apply to a dividend received from stock exchange quoted companies, where the recipient of the dividend is a passive holding company.
-Farming and forestry income are, as a main rule, treated as agricultural-source income.
+Income from business and professional activities fell into 'business source' income (taxed in accordance with the Business Income Tax Act or BITA), while income from non-business activity was 'personal income'.
+Typically, personal income was passive income derived, for example, from investments.
+As an example, rental income from real estate let to non-related companies was usually regarded as 'personal-source' income.
+The same could be applied to a dividend received from stock exchange quoted companies, where the recipient of the dividend is a passive holding company.
+Farming and forestry income were, as a main rule, treated as agricultural-source income.

 In general, Finland has a very broad income concept, and taxable income includes all income derived from a company’s activities, though there are some significant exceptions, including (among others):

 - Capital contributions by shareholders.